kevinlin1/kevinlin1.github.io/cs61a/index.md

 ### Announcements

+#### September 1, 2016
+- [Survey, round 2!][disc01 survey] This time with 100% more food options!
+- Read [Andrew's Environment Diagram Rules](environment-diagrams) and practice them until you **love drawing them**.
+Seriously: they should become one of the most fun parts of the exam.
+  - [Albert's Environment Diagrams page][albert environment diagrams] is also a fantastic resource.
+  - If intuition behind order of evaluation is still a little confusing, [I have a lot of words for you.](python-notional-machine).
+The [lecture 1 slides][cs61a.org] also have great visuals for breaking down a call expression.

 #### August 25, 2016
 - Fill out this [quick survey][disc00 survey], pretty please!
 - Bookmark the [Course Resources][] page: we'll be keeping it up-to-date.